sandervanbree/braintime/README.md

 **2.2 Quantify periodicity in classifier performance**

 If the warping signal orchestrates the dynamics of your cognitive function, operationalized by your two classes of data, then the classifier's performance may tap into these dynamics.
 Thus, [bt_quantify](periodicity/bt_quantify.m) tests and quantifies periodic patterns in the classifier performance, whether that is in the classifier output obtained from [mv_classify_across_time.m](https://github.com/treder/MVPA-Light/blob/master/mv_classify_across_time.m) (1 dimensional; "diagonal"), or [mv_classify_timextime.m](https://github.com/treder/MVPA-Light/blob/master/mv_classify_timextime.m) (2 dimensional; "temporal generalization matrix" (TGM)).
+In both cases, you get a "periodicity spectrum" which is just a power spectrum of your 1D or 2D classifier performance.

 For TGMs, you may opt to perform the periodicity analysis over either the 2 dimensional matrix itself, or its autocorrelation map.
 Not sure what is better?
 Check out "[should I perform bt_quantify over the TGM itself, or its autocorrelation map?](#should-i-perform-bt_quantify-over-the-tgm-itself-or-its-autocorrelation-map)".